 What a spinal cord injury victim does immediately after sustaining the injury can impact his or her prognosis.
 Twisting the back or moving the wrong way soon after suffering a mild spine injury could exacerbate the damage and result in a more severe injury.
 If you believe you have a spinal cord injury, take these steps to protect yourself:

-• Tell someone about the accident.
-After a car accident or assault, call the police to file a report.
+- Tell someone about the accident.
+After a car accident or assault, call the police to file a report and get in touch with a Las Vegas accident attorney.
 If you get injured at work, tell your supervisor.
 Do not admit fault for the accident to anyone.
 Ask for a copy of the accident or police report.

 Once you have received medical care and understand the extent of your spinal cord injury, begin the claims process by contacting an attorney.
 A spinal cord injury lawyer in Las Vegas can review your case and help you file an insurance claim.
 Do not reach a settlement agreement or sign anything until you’ve spoken to a personal injury lawyer.